-NOTE: Site 0 was taken in Greens Creek up gradient of seep sites #1, 4, 5, and 6; Site 7 was taken in Greens Creek down gradient from the seeps.
+NOTE: Samples were taken in 2007.
+Site 0 was taken in Greens Creek up gradient of seep sites #1, 4, 5, and 6; Site 7 was taken in Greens Creek down gradient from the seeps.
 ND = not determined, <DL = less than detection limit.
 Flow data is from 2006 samples which show relative contributions from the sites.